SyntaxError73/TheTerranWay/index.md

 ## Disclaimer

-This is a personal fiction archive featuring original characters and stories set in the “Hunters & Amelia” universe.
+This is a personal fiction archive featuring original characters and stories set in the K-23 Universe.

 While some character traits, family dynamics, and experiences are *inspired* by my own life and family, the Hunter family is **not meant to represent real people one-to-one**.